What is einvoicing?

 You can connect to the Access Point directly from your ERP or accounting system or use our Web-Portal to create and receive invoices.

 Since Singapore joined the Peppol-network, Australia and New Zealand have joined as well, and other countries like Malaysia, Vietnam, and Thailand will follow soon.

 Open standard intended to bridge interoperability across different business solutions.

-Technical and legal framework at national and international levels – IMDA in charge for Singapore.
+The technical and legal framework at national and international levels – IMDA in charge of Singapore.

 Participants connect to one Access Point and they are connected to all participants on the network.

-The same network will in the future also support delivery of catalogues, PO and DO.
+The same network will in the future also support the delivery of catalogs, PO and DO.